In the Mix

-Today, we are thrilled to announce that Maria Cristina Didero has taken on the role of Curatorial Director for Design Miami/.
-In addition to curating the fair’s flagship Basel and Miami events, Didero will also lead efforts for Design Miami/’s debut in Paris in October 2022.
+Today, we are thrilled to announce that Maria Cristina Didero has taken on the role of Curatorial Director for Design Miami/, and will curate the fair’s 2022 flagship Basel and Miami events.
 Didero is an internationally lauded, Milan-based curator known for working at the leading edge of the design conversation—producing projects at revered institutions around the globe with the likes of Nendo, Objects of Common Interest, Philippe Malouin, Carlo Massoud, Erez Nevi Pana, Jorge Penades, Snarkitecture, and many others.
-She is also a longtime Design Miami collaborator, as well as a highly respected author and editor, and currently serves as the Milan Editor for Wallpaper* Magazine.
+She is also a longtime Design Miami/ collaborator, as well as a highly respected author and editor, and currently serves as the Milan Editor for Wallpaper* Magazine.

 The sought-after Italian talent takes up the position following outgoing Curatorial Director Wava Carpenter’s successful tenure.
 Carpenter and partner Anna Carnick, who together founded the socially minded creative agency Anava Projects, will continue to oversee Design Miami/’s editorial and philanthropic efforts.